rakeru2006/HW1/Readme.md

 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
 ```
-**Web Content Accessibility Guidelines (WCAG) is developed through the W3C process in cooperation with individuals and organizations around the world, with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
-<a href="http://www.w3.org/TR/2008/NOTE-WCAG20-TECHS-20081211/">Techniques for WCAG 2.0 published 11 December 2008</a>

-The WCAG documents explain how to make web content more accessible to people with disabilities.
-Web “content” generally refers to the information in a web page or web application, including:

-natural information such as text, images, and sounds
-code or markup that defines structure, presentation, etc.
 **
 ## Acceptance Criteria